Honours degree: Scotland

 In Scotland, all undergraduate degrees with honours must be of four-year duration.
 Students can choose to do the honours degree or the general (or pass/ordinary) degree.
 The first two years of both types of degrees are the same; however, after that, students who pursue the honours route will complete more advanced subjects and a dissertation in their last year, while students who choose to do the general degree will complete their third year at a lower level of specialisation.

 Entry into the honours year in Scotland is generally not restricted and students are encouraged to take the honours year as the general/ordinary/pass degree does not provide the same level of depth and specialisation.

-Students enrolling in the honours program but failing to achieve the required academic merit for honours are awarded a pass/ordinary/general degree.
+Students enrolling in the honours programme but failing to achieve the required academic merit for honours are awarded a pass/ordinary/general degree.

 Ireland

 In Ireland, honours bachelor's degrees are at level 8 of the National Framework of Qualifications and are Bologna first cycle degrees.
 They normally follow a three or four year (180-240 ECTS credits) course.
 The higher diploma may be awarded at the same level following a single year of study (60 ECTS credits) and is normally taken following an honours degree as a conversion course.
 Ordinary (non-honours) bachelor's degrees are at level 7 of the framework and take three years (180 EFTS credits) to complete.